artnc/personal-website/src/blog/_posts/2020-11-01-ring-calls-vibrate-notifications-android.md

 ---
 layout: post
-title: Ring Calls and Vibrate Notifications on Android
+title: How to Ring Calls and Vibrate Notifications on Android
 ---

 I want calls to ring audibly, and I want notifications to vibrate silently.